Torey Pudwill

-Torey Jamieson Pudwill (born May 2, 1990), also known by his nickname "T-Puds", is an American professional street skateboarder.
+Torey Jamieson Pudwill (born May 2, 1990), also known by his nicknames "T-Puds and The Worm", is an American professional street skateboarder.

 Early life

-Pudwill was born in Simi Valley, California, United States (US).
+Pudwill was born in Simi Valley, California, United States.
 In a February 2013 online interview, Pudwill explained that Justin Schulte (also a sponsored skateboarder as of March 2013) was the friend that he would mostly skateboard with during his early adolescence.

 As a teenager, Pudwill would spend his time skateboarding with his friend Arturo at the Skatelab in Simi Valley, California.
 Five years after the facility opened, Pudwill was featured in the Skatelab "all-time accident report" and owner Todd Huber explained in 2009: "Torey had 117 accidents—more than anyone else on there and he was only thirteen."
 It was during his teenage years that Pudwill originated the Grizzly Griptape brand.

 Professional skateboarding

 Pudwill was around 14 years of age when his part appeared in the 2005 Shorty's video How To Go Pro.
 Shorty's was Pudwill's first board sponsor and following the demise of the brand, he was a flow rider for Alien Workshop for "at least a year".

 Pudwill was then invited to join the Almost team by company co-owner Daewon Song—who had first made contact after the cessation of Shorty's—during the pair's time as DVS team riders (as of December 2014, Pudwill and Song remain DVS teammates).
 Pudwill explained in 2010:

 After Alien [Workshop], I floated around, getting boards from Chocolate [Skateboards] for a couple months and then Daewon [Song] hit me up.
 He hit me up before that, around the time I left Shorty’s, but I had something lined up with Alien, so I wanted to stay loyal—not hop around.
 It didn’t work out the way I saw it in my head though.

 Pudwill accepted Song's offer and achieved professional status in August 2008 during his tenure at Almost.
 Following the announcement that Pudwill had decided to join the Plan B team, Schulte was announced as a new Almost rider and a short video part accompanied the announcement.

 An official announcement was released in March 2010, stating that Pudwill had joined the Plan B Skateboards team, alongside skateboarders such as Danny Way, Colin McKay, Ryan Sheckler, PJ Ladd and Paul Rodriguez.
 A welcome video that was published on the Internet also accompanied the announcement.

 Following his change to Plan B, Pudwill used some of the footage he had filmed while at Almost for his first-ever video part in a TransWorld SKATEboarding magazine production.
 The video, Hallelujah, was released to the public on July 28, 2010, and also featured professional skateboarders Ryan Decenzo, Pete Eldridge, Taylor Bingaman, and Tyler Bledsoe.